hashicorp/consul/middleware/erratic/README.md

 a SERVFAIL response.
 The reply for A will return 192.0.2.53 (see RFC 5737), for AAAA it returns 2001:DB8::53 (see RFC 3849).

+*erratic* can also be used in conjunction with the *autopath* middleware.
+This is mostly to aid in testing.

 ## Syntax

 ~~~ txt